Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 2) The Security Personnel are required to satisfy requests for Test Subjects from the Innovation Department and Regulations Department in a timely manner, granting or declining the requests utilizing the radio.

-*a) Security Personnel may decline a test or interview with valid reason, some include: multiple security emergencies throughout the site, active hostile raid, on-going Test Subject riot, insufficient amount of Security Personnel to maintain security and host tests.*
+*a) Security Personnel may decline a test or interview with valid reason, some include: multiple security emergencies throughout the site, active hostile raid, on-going Test Subject riot, insufficient amount of Security Personnel to maintain security and host tests.
+Security Personnel may decline a test during an active entity breach.*

 3) Test Subjects may be terminated by the Security Corps at any time if a below condition is satisfied: